jschairb/doughboy/README.markdown

 Origin of the Name
 ------------------

 I wish I could say that it was meant to pay homage to the fighting men of the Lost Generation, but it's not.
 I was watching Boyz N The Hood.
+We got a problem here?

 ![Doughboy](http://2.bp.blogspot.com/_xdN0QQwsP1A/TDhzYsJhkpI/AAAAAAAAJZk/yjqX6ZNF1t8/s400/boyz_n_the_hood_xlg+ICE+Cube+crop.jpg)